best kept beauty secrets to destress.how to get rid of chicken skin

 3. Be Consistent

-Since keratosis pilaris isn’t curable, you’ll need to be consistent in your exfoliation and moisturizing to keep those bumps away.
+Since keratosis pilaris isn’t curable (although it can fade with age), you’ll need to be consistent in your exfoliation and moisturizing to keep those bumps away on a regular basis.
 Incorporate regular exfoliation and moisturizing of your body into your regular skin care routine and I promise you those bumps will start to fade and improve!